Product Help & FAQ's

 Polypropylene bags - A Clear Explanation

-Most cellophane (used as a generic term here) nowadays isn't cellophane at all, it is a plastic film called OPP (oriented polypropylene).
+We supply bags made from a plastic film called OPP (oriented polypropylene).
 Polypropylene is a highly stable plastic film unaffected by most acid or alkaline materials; thus it is widely used for packaging food and can be considered "food safe".
 Nonetheless, it can be affected by some oils.
 Polypropylene should not be confused with Cellophane ™ or NatureFlex ™ which are produced from cellulose- an extract of wood pulp.
 We now stock a range of NatureFlex ™ bags which are 100% home compostable

-All our greetings card bags and Artwork / photo bags are made from this material.
+All our plastic based greetings card bags and Artwork / photo bags are made from OPP.
 All these bags are made from 30 or 40 micron film and are self-seal, with a flap and removable adhesive. (i.e. they can be opened & reclosed many times).
 These bags are not heat sealable.

 All of our range of clear bags are food safe and a food certification certificate is available on request.
 Apart from those mentioned above they do not have a resealable flap and therefore can be tied with ribbon, sealed with a sticker or heat sealed.We have several different types of cello bag for gifts, which are outlined here: